IHJeon/Taco-SNNs/README.md

 ## Licensing
-The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.
+The source code for the site is licensed under the MIT license, which you can find in the file "LICENSE".